mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 There are a few notable things with this result.
 Firstly, unlike the other results in this chapter, there's not an obvious trend here.
-The percentage of correctly set error signals does not obviously linearly, logarithmically or exponentially increase, and there's either some noise or bizarre behaviour when between 5 and 7 faults are injected.
-Also interesting to note is that, at best, only around 55% of the time is the error signal set correctly, and this is with 8 faults.
+The percentage of correctly set error signals does not obviously linearly, logarithmically or exponentially increase, and there's either some noise or bizarre behaviour when between five and seven faults are injected.
+Also interesting to note is that, at best, only around 55% of the time is the error signal set correctly, and this is with eight faults.
 More realistically, in the case of a single fault, the error signal is set correctly only 30% of the time.
 However, as more faults are injected, the correctness of the error signal improves.
 This does seem to make some statistical sense, as the increased number of faults injected into the circuit seems more likely to trip the combinatorial path that sets the error signal to '1'.
 Comparatively, injecting a fault in just the right place to cause the error signal to be stuck at '0' would be statistically less likely.

 === Analysis <sec:analysis>
 In many of the unprotected voter tests, the results are significantly worse than with the protected voter.